CrashPlan FAQs (Enterprise)

 Can I purchase subscriptions for multi-year plans?

-No. Our longest subscription term in Australia and New Zealand for CrashPlan for Enterprise is one year.
+No. Our longest subscription term in Australia and New Zealand for CrashPlan Enterprise is one year.

 Compliance